The Wood poster

 The inciting incident occurs at 12 minutes when Present: Roland has disappeared hours before his wedding, creating a crisis that forces Mike and Slim to search for him and confront their shared past..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to They find Roland drunk and panicking.
+This demonstrates the protagonist's commitment to They find Roland drunk and panicking.
 Instead of forcing him to the wedding, they choose to help him work through his fears by revisiting their shared history and understanding why he's really scared., moving from reaction to action.

 The Collapse moment at 78 minutes (74% through) represents the emotional nadir.
 Here, Flashback: Mike and Alicia's relationship ends painfully due to his immaturity and mistakes.
 The death of young love and innocence - the moment that taught him what real loss feels like., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.